dnlzrgz/winzig/README.md

 ### BM11 and BM15 variants

 If you're using the CLI for search, you have the flexibility to adjust the `k1` and `b` parameters.
-By manipulating the latter to `0` or `1`, you can transform the BM25 ranking function into BM15 and BM11 variants, respectively:
+By manipulating the later to `0` or `1`, you can transform the BM25 ranking function into BM15 and BM11 variants, respectively:

 ```bash
 winzig search --query="build search engine" --b 0 # BM15